d3vv3/bitpass/README.md

 ### Docker-compose

 1. Clone the repository by `git clone https://github.com/d3vv3/bitpass.git`
-2. Change `docker-compose.yml` enviroment variables for your values
+2. Change `docker-compose.yml` environment variables for your values
 		1.  `BW_USER`: your Bitwarden user
 	2. `BW_PASSWORD`: your Bitwarden password
 	3. `PUBLIC_GPG`: your exported public key which you can get by `gpg --armor --export your_email > your_public_key.pub`
 3. Change `docker-compose.yml` volumes for your values
     1. `/home/<you_user>/.gnupg/:/gpg_home` being the path where your GPG home
     2. `/home/<your_user>/.password-store/:/password-store` being the path where your pass `password-store` is.
 4. Run `docker-compose up`

-## Colaborate
+## Collaborate

-Please feel free to open issues or colaborate!
+Please feel free to open issues or collaborate!

 ## Known issues

-* I am currently using a workaround for a gnupg python issue, as can be seen [here](https://github.com/isislovecruft/python-gnupg/issues/207)
+* I am currently using a workaround for a gnupg python issue, as can be seen [here](https://github.com/isislovecruft/python-gnupg/issues/207).